squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 --enable-forw-via-db    Enable Forw/Via database --enable-cache-digests  Use Cache Digests
                         see http://www.squid-cache.org/Doc/FAQ/FAQ-16.html
---enable-err-language=lang
+}}}

+These are also commonly needed by Squid-2, but are now defaults in Squid-3.
+{{{
+--enable-carp           Enable CARP support --enable-snmp           Enable SNMP monitoring --enable-err-language=lang
                         Select language for Error pages (see errors dir) }}}